DeborahAkp/Portfolio/SQL/Project 4/README.md

 4. What is the average age and length of service for employees?
 5. What percentage of employees have stayed longer than the average length of service?
 6. How many employees were terminated in each year?
 What are the most common termination reasons and types?
-7. How does employee turnover rate change over the years?
+7. Are there any relationships between employee attributes such as age, gender, or business unit, and the termination reason?
-8. Are there any relationships between employee attributes such as age, gender, or job title, and the termination reason?
+8. How does employee turnover rate change over the years?
 9. Are there any company-wide hiring trends over the years?

 ### Tools